Ai Accountant

 Automation doesn't replace accountants.
 It replaces tasks.
 The distinction matters.

-Companies implementing automated reconciliation report that month-end close time decreases significantly.
+Companies implementing automated reconciliation and robotic process automation (RPA) report that month end close time decreases significantly.
 In documented cases, some firms reduced close time by up to 75% after implementing automated financial processes.
-Resolve

 For an Indian CA firm managing GST reconciliations, TDS matching, and bank statement processing across 50+ clients, the time savings are immediate and material.